openshift/enhancements/enhancements/network/bgp-ovn-kubernetes.md

 #### BGP Peering

 FRR-K8S shall support both internal BGP (iBGP) and external BGP (eBGP).
 With iBGP, a full mesh topology is required.
 This can be cumbersome and have issues with scaling in large clusters.
-Therefore, FRR-K8S shall also support designating one or more nodes as route reflectors.
+In the future, FRR-K8S shall also support designating one or more nodes as route reflectors (https://issues.redhat.com/browse/CNF-10719).
 With route reflectors, nodes only have to connect to the route reflectors and do not have to maintain a full mesh with all other nodes in the cluster.
+Therefore, support for iBGP in this enhancement will be restricted to full mesh only.

 #### FRR-K8S Integration